(a) Providing the system and services that we offer; and

 (b) Unless agreed otherwise in writing, the Company provides refunds in the following manner:

-i Where the Customer cancels a Brief after making a Booking (including due to an erroneous or incomplete Booking), but before the Brief has been actioned by Content Creators, the Company will:
+i Where the Customer cancels a Brief after making a Booking (including due to an erroneous or incomplete Booking), but before the Brief has been actioned by Content Creators, the Company will reimburse any Credits used to make the Booking; or

-iii Where the Company declines a Booking as per 2.2(b), the Company will refund the Fees paid for the Booking in full.
+ii Where the Company declines a Booking as per 2.2(b), the Company will reimburse any Content Credits used to make the Booking

 (a) If the Customer does not pay the full Fees as required, the Company may suspend the Customer’s access to their Account.